 Enter the Mini-Retirement!

-How to start?
+How to Start?

 For your first mini-retirement (yes, we will make sure we can take a few of these!) start with the most pressing.
-Make it 1.
-Compelling 2.
-Time-sensitive 3.
-A one-time thing
+Make it (1) compelling, (2) time-sensitive, (3) a one-time thing.

-Plan your budget
+Plan your Budget

 You will be using mostly unpaid time off.
 So you will need to cover your basic expenses plus the cost of your adventure.
 First, you have to know what your monthly expenses are!

 Then you start a Dream Budget.
 It’s easy to create.
 Open up an awesome spreadsheet, and research the cost of each aspect of your month off.
 Hotel costs, flights, gas, etc. Maybe you just need a month to finish writing a book or grow a side project.

-Everytime you pack your lunch or turn down drinks out, you will know exactly what that saving will pay for from your Dream Budget. $30 saved is a night at a campground or youth hostel in Amsterdam.
+Every time you pack your lunch or turn down drinks out, you will know exactly what that saving will pay for from your Dream Budget. $30 saved is a night at a campground or youth hostel in Amsterdam.
 If you earn $50 babysitting or on your side hustle, that can go straight towards a national park pass. $1,000 from a tax return will pay for all your gas costs.

 You can even find ways to cover some of the costs.
 Maybe your mom buys you a travel bag for Christmas.
-Or you start finding credit card offers that will help earn you points towards your flights.
+Or you start finding credit card offers that will help earn you points toward your flights.
 If there is a big project you want to tackle during this time away, you can start doing professional trades now so you’ll have the help you need when the time comes.